Formlabs: PreForm

 Formlabs provides a free software package called PreForm, designed to prepare 3D models for printing on the Form 1, Form 1+, Form 2, Form 3, and Fuse 1.
 Some of the features of PreForm include automatic model orientation and support structure generation.

 Nasopharyngeal Swabs

 As the COVID-19 pandemic took off in March 2020, Formlabs, working with, Northwell Health and the University of South Florida developed a 3D printed nasopharyngeal swab made from biocompatible resins.
 After receiving FDA Class I Exempt status, Formlabs quickly went into production; its printing facility in Ohio was initially able to produce 150,000 swabs daily, and the design was released so that hospitals with their own printers can make swabs.
 Northwell and the University of South Florida were each immediately able produce 1,500 swabs daily with printers they already had.

+Fuse 1+ 30W

+On July 13, 2022, Formlabs announced the Fuse 1+ 30W, an upgraded industrial SLS printer that was designed for faster throughput, utilizing a 30-watt laser for up to two times higher print speed compared to the previous model.
+The Fuse Series has since become the best-selling selective laser sintering 3D printers, that accounted for 55% of all SLS printers sold worldwide in 2025.

 Form Auto

-In January of 2023 at CES, Formlabs announced the successor to its Form Cell program by introducing the Form Auto.
+In January 2023 at CES, Formlabs announced the successor to its Form Cell program by introducing the Form Auto.
 The Form Auto automates the Form 3 printer and enables users to remotely open the cover, start prints, and clear parts off the build platform.